The Importance of Me Time as a Mother - Baby Chick

 How Do I Make It Happen?

 • Go out to lunch or a coffee shop ALL BY YOURSELF.
-Bring a book or a magazine, or take time to make that phone call to your friend that you keep putting off.
+Bring a book or a magazine, or take the time to make that phone call to a friend you’ve been putting off.

 • Go window shopping or go try on some pretty dresses you can’t afford.
 You don’t have to buy anything!